yashkansal-dev/yashkansal-dev/README.md

 ###  About Me

 -  Final Year B.Tech (CSE) student at **Graphic Era Hill University, Dehradun**
--  Passionate about **building scalable web apps** and exploring modern tech stacks
+-  Passionate about **Building scalable web apps** and exploring modern tech stacks
--  Currently working on **CodeSync** – a real-time collaborative code editor
+-  Dedicated to writing clean, efficient, and maintainable code
 -  Constantly learning and exploring **new technologies**
 -  Focused on solving real-world problems with clean and efficient code